cozy/cozy-docs/src/documents/en/hack/getting-started/setup-environment.html.md

 #### Git (<a href="http://git-scm.com/book/en/Getting-Started-Installing-Git" target="_blank">download</a>)

-Git is a control version tool that is now very common.
-We use it in combination with [Github](https://github.com) that allows you to store online your repository and much more!
+Git is a version control tool that is now very common.
+We use it in combination with [Github](https://github.com), which allows you to store your repository online and much more!

 If you don't want access to the specific features of Cozy Cloud, you can stop here and jump to our [first tutorial](/hack/getting-started/first-app.html).